prathikprasad/FaceRecogAttendanceCNN/README.md

 6. scipy
 7. pickle

 # How to use
 ## Installation
 1. Install the required libraries.
 (Conda environment preferred).
-2. Download the pre-trained model from the link given below and copy to the main directory.
-3. Make sure to have the afformantioned directory fomat (you've to manually create two folders named "attendance" and "output" in the main directory | refer to the "Main" directory structure).
+2. Have all files and directories.
-4. To verify is everything installed properly run 'user_interface.py'.
+3. To verify is everything installed properly run 'user_interface.py'.
 ## Create Dataset
 1. Run 'user_interface.py'
 2. Click on the 'Create' button.
+3. Type in name of person or ID number
-3. Select 'webcam' if you wish to create live dataset. (you can leave all other fileds empty)
+4. Select 'webcam' if you wish to create live dataset. (you can leave all other fileds empty)
-4. Click on the 'Continue' button to start streaming webcam feed.
+5. Click on the 'Create Dataset' button to start streaming webcam feed.
-5. Press 's' to save the face images.
+6. Hold 's' to save the face images.
 Take as many images as you can take. (approx. 80-100 preferred)
-6. Press 'q' to exit.
+7. Press 'q' to exit.
-7. Likewise create other datasets.
+8. Similarly create other datasets.
 ## Training
 1. Run 'user_interface.py'
-2. Click on the 'Train' button.
+2. Click on the 'Train Model' button.
 3. Training may take several minutes (depending upon your system configuration).
 4. Once training is completed, a 'classifier.pkl' file will be generated.
 ## Run